warning Coming soon – PHH Mortgage is changing its name! right arrow

 Original Mortgage Note

 • The endorsement cannot be abbreviated.
 Please ensure that systems are updated with the correct legal entity and notify your warehouse banks accordingly.
-If the Mortgage Note is endorsed by the warehouse bank, a copy of the POA from the Seller to the warehouse bank giving the warehouse bank authority to endorse the Mortgage Note must be included with the closed Loan File.
+If the Mortgage Note is endorsed by the warehouse bank, a copy of the POA from the Client to the warehouse bank giving the warehouse bank authority to endorse the Mortgage Note must be included with the closed Loan File.

 • PHH requires the use of original signatures for endorsements on original Mortgage Notes and allonges.
 Facsimile signatures are not acceptable.